Software-Improvement-Group/sigridci/docs/integrations/sigrid-api-documentation.md

 - The Sigrid API base URL is `https://sigrid-says.com/rest/analysis-results/api/v1`.
 - Authentication for the Sigrid API uses the same [authentication tokens](../organization-integration/authentication-tokens.md) that are used by Sigrid CI.
 Your token's permissions are based on your user account, so the token can access the same systems that you can.
 - You need to pass the authentication token to each request in the HTTP header `Authorization: Bearer {SIGRID_CI_TOKEN}`.
+- All requests to Sigrid are rate-limited: at present **2500 per 5 minutes, per source IP address** are allowed.
+Request that bring the total request count of the last 5 minutes over 2500 will not be handled and get an HTTP 429 response.
 - All end points will return HTTP status 401 if the token is invalid, or if the token is not authorized to access the portfolio and/or system.
 - All end points return JSON and therefore return a Content-Type of `application/json`.
 - Please use lower case when you format your api calls.